ItalianRetroGuy/Bench-Power-Supply-Barrel-Connectors-Adapter/README.md

 ### Power Rating
 #### Important Notes
 All ratings discussed here only refer to this adapter board.
 This doesn't apply to any kind of cable, adapter, or connector that you use with this board.
-Using wires, adapters, or connectors with an inferior rating can cause them to melt or catch on fire.
+Using wires, adapters, or connectors with an inferior rating can cause them to melt or catch on fire if their own rating is exceeded.

 #### Absolute Maximum Rating
 24V @ 3A